 PhD Research and Degree

 After completing the ACE, the student's annual (or more frequent) meetings with the Special Committee provide the forum to review progress and agree upon future research directions.
-The Special Committee also oversees development of the thesis.
+The Special Committee (Thesis Advisory Committee) also oversees development of the thesis.

-Thesis research is typically completed by the sixth year of tenure in the program.
-While working full-time in the thesis laboratory and developing the thesis, the student continues to participate in Pharmacology program activities.
+Thesis research is typically completed in the fifth year in the program.
+While working full-time in the thesis laboratory and developing the thesis, the student continues to participate in Pharmacology Program activities.

 The culmination of the student's successful progression through the program is the final examination (the "defense") and certification by the Special Committee that the thesis represents an official piece of research that satisfies Graduate School requirements for a PhD degree.